yaperos/app-nodejs-codechallenge/README.md

 - **Apache Kafka:** Distributed data streaming platform.
 - **GraphQL:** Query language for APIs.
 - **Docker:** Platform for creating, deploying, and running applications in containers.
+- **Apollo GraphQL:** A comprehensive platform for managing and consuming GraphQL APIs.

 ## Running the project